brianmcdonald/brianmcdonald.me/content/pages/reading.md

 Authors: Brian Mc Donald
 Summary: This page is an in-progress list of books that I've read or am currently reading.

-Sometime in mid-202 I stumbled across [OpenLibrary.org][OpenLibrary.org], a site who's vision is to:
+Sometime in mid-2020 I stumbled across [OpenLibrary.org][OpenLibrary.org], a site with a vision to:

 > make all the published works of humankind available to everyone in the world. __-Open Library__